thebhulawat/multi-agent-fsm/README.md

 ## Key Components

+- `State`: Enum representing different states (PLAN, EXECUTE, COMPLETED).
+Can add more states if needed.
 - `Orchestrator`: Manages the overall flow and state transitions.
 - `Agent`: Represents either a Planner or Executor, interacting with OpenAI's API.
+Can add more agents if needed.
 - `Memory`: Maintains the current state, task list, and other relevant information for orchestrator.
-- `State`: Enum representing different states (PLAN, EXECUTE, COMPLETED).
+Memory is extensible to add arbitrary fields as needed.

 ## Flow Diagram

 ![Flow Diagram](fsm.png)

 ## How to Start the Project